 Step 4: Eliminating Mom Imposter Syndrome

-On the 7th day take you eraser and remove the mom imposter limiting belief, this is why you wrote it in pencil.
+On the 7th day take your eraser and remove the mom imposter limiting belief, this is why you wrote it in pencil.

 Step 5: Eliminating Mom Imposter Syndrome

-For the the next 7 days read each positive reinforcement.
+For the next 7 days read each positive reinforcement.